cylc/cylc-doc/src/user-guide/task-implementation.rst

 -------------------------

-If a task script starts background sub-processes and does not wait on them, or internally submits jobs to a batch scheduler and then exits immediately, the detached processes will not be visible to Cylc and the task will appear to finish when the top-level script finishes.
+If a task script starts background sub-processes and does not wait on them, or internally submits jobs to a :term:`job runner` and then exits immediately, the detached processes will not be visible to Cylc and the task will appear to finish when the top-level script finishes.
 You will need to modify scripts like this to make them execute all sub-processes in the foreground (or use the